futpix/caravans-in-australia/content/review/1218-Trailblazers-RV-Eyre--bunks.md

   ogtitle: "Should I buy Eyre -bunks by Trailblazers RV?"
   ogdescription: "The Trailblazers RV Eyre -bunks is classed as Off Road, and sleeps 4 people.
 It is Australian made and comes in at 11 ft.
 It generally has No Bathroom or Toilet."
 categories: ["Trailblazers RV"]
-tags: ["Sleeps 4", "11 ft", "Off Road", "No Bathroom or Toilet", "Pop top", "Price Unknown"]
+tags: ["Sleeps 4", "11 ft", "Off Road", "No Bathroom or Toilet", "Pop top", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: "3.5"
 totalHeight: ""